-Today we are covering How to Score Used LEGO and Get it Cheap.
+Today we are covering How to Buy Used LEGO and Get it Cheap.

 Adding to your collection of LEGO is inevitable if you have a big LEGO fan and the cost of those little bricks can add up quickly.

-Using the articles here, (earlier we wrote a popular article, How to Save Money on LEGO Like a Ninja, which covered a lot of great ways to save on new LEGO) you will get the best deals on LEGO and you can feel good about getting more pieces for your LEGO fan.
+Using the articles here, (earlier we wrote a popular article, How to Save Money on LEGO, which covered a lot of great ways to save on new LEGO) you will get the best deals on used LEGO and you can feel good about getting more pieces for your LEGO fan.
 Because, you know they are going to ask for more, right!?

 Don’t worry, we have you covered.